wx83/Subjective/versionA/index.md

           <td style="border:1px solid #ddd; padding:0.5em;">
           <!-- text -->
             <strong>Interview E </strong><br>
+            Sample 1: <br>
-            Sample 1: We must wage what I have called total war against public enemy number one in the United States, the problem of dangerous drugs."<br><br>
+            We must wage what I have called total war against public enemy number one in the United States, the problem of dangerous drugs."<br><br>
+            Sample 2: <br>
-            Sample 2: If we don't even make the effort to recognize this system, to shine a light on it and understand it, then we won't be able to fight it with any precision."<br><br>
+            If we don't even make the effort to recognize this system, to shine a light on it and understand it, then we won't be able to fight it with any precision."<br><br>
+            Sample 3: <br>
-            Sample 3: Hezbollah plays the long game.
+            Hezbollah plays the long game.
 They're patient, much like Al-Qaeda, and are likely going to take their time to pick and choose their spots where they feel like they can have maximum impact.
 At the end of the day, their raison d'etre, right, is terrorism."<br><br>
           </td>
         </tr>
       </table>